JENNIFER Z. PAXTON BSC (HONS), MSC, PHD

 Jennifer is an active member of several societies such as the Tissue and Cell Engineering Society (TCES), The Anatomical Society, Tissue Engineering & Regenerative Medicine International Society (TERMIS) and UK Society of Biomaterials (UKSB), where she is also the regional officer for Scotland as part of the UKSB Young Scientists Forum (YSF).

 Jennifer is a keen science communicator and as a STEM ambassador, regularly engages with school children about following a career in science.
-She has taken part in several science communication projects including ‘I’m a scientist…get me out of here!’ where she was voted the winner of the Health Zone in 2013.
+She has taken part in several science communication projects including ‘I’m a scientist…get me out of here!’ where she was voted the winner of the Health Zone in 2013, and the Enquiry Zone in 2018.
 See the Outreach page for more details.

 View CURRENT lab MEMBERS